 The direct medical costs associated with managing UC are substantial.
-A recent analysis of the Optum Research Database commissioned by the Crohn's and Colitis Foundation found that annual management costs associated with IBD were nearly \$23,000, or threefold higher than among a matched set of non-IBD controls.21 Importantly, estimates of average annual patient out-of-pocket costs for these services and lost wages associated with UC were approximately \$2,000 and \$3,000, which may pose a substantial burden for some.21 Costs are especially onerous for patients without insurance or those who are unable to work due to their disease.
+A recent analysis of the Optum Research Database commissioned by the Crohn's and Colitis Foundation found that annual management costs associated with IBD were nearly \$23,000, or threefold higher than among a matched set of non-IBD controls.7 Importantly, estimates of average annual patient out-of-pocket costs for these services and lost wages associated with UC were approximately \$2,000 and \$3,000, which may pose a substantial burden for some.7 Costs are especially onerous for patients without insurance or those who are unable to work due to their disease.
+Reports suggest that out-of-pocket costs for UC diagnostic work-up alone exceed \$4,000 in uninsured patients; even after receiving insurance, medication costs may exceed \$350 per month.^{35 36}

 Finally, the Crohn's and Colitis Foundation reiterated patient concerns regarding step therapy and its various negative consequences.
 Patients are often undertreated if they are failed by multiple biologics, and by the time they gain access to a treatment subject to numerous step therapy protocols, their disease may have progressed considerably, limiting the efficacy of the drug.
 The Crohn's and Colitis Foundation referenced vedolizumab to further illustrate this issue.
 Vedolizumab is a gut-selective biologic agent that is recommended as a potential first-line treatment for both induction and maintenance in UC but is often not covered by insurance until failure by other treatment options.
 In some cases, patients must be failed by treatment with at least two TNF inhibitors before vedolizumab is considered, despite clinical evidence that they do not respond to this biologic class.
+Other insurance mechanisms may produce additional barriers and sources of stress for UC patients.
+For example, some UC treatments are covered as a medical benefit and others as a pharmacy benefit, with different criteria for treatment authorization and different expectations for patient financial contribution.
+Step therapy algorithms typically found in UC are not concordant with authoritative clinical guidelines (see Section 3) and are also not portable; individuals who switch health plans (or whose employer does) often must repeat earlier steps in the treatment algorithm even if those treatments were previously unsuccessful.

-These requirements are exacerbated in the pediatric population, where many TIMs do not carry an FDA-approved indication for use in young patients.
+Step therapy requirements are exacerbated in the pediatric population, where many TIMs do not carry an FDA-approved indication for use in young patients.
 There is some evidence that pediatric patients present more frequently with aggressive forms of UC, so time is of the essence in providing effective treatment.
 Yet, many pediatric patients do not have access to the full range of UC treatments due to such requirements.
 These delays may cause irreversible impairments in growth and early requirements for surgical intervention, with its own set of consequences.